List of Pound Puppies characters

 The main characters from the 1986 TV series.
 From left to right: Howler, Bright Eyes, Cooler, Whopper, and Nose Marie.

 This is a list of Pound Puppies characters from the television series that ran from 1986 to 1989, the TV film, and Pound Puppies and the Legend of Big Paw.
-The animated children's show was based on the popular 1980's stuffed toy line.
+The animated children's show was based on the popular 1980's stuffed toyline.